 When comparing Grad PLUS loans and private loans, it’s important to consider a range of factors, not just the interest rate.
 You may be able to find a private loan that has a lower interest rate than the Grad PLUS loan you’ve been offered, especially if you have excellent credit, as private lenders consider your credit score when setting interest rates, unlike the federal government.

 However, keep in mind that a private loan won’t have the generous consumer protections that come with all Federal student loans, as well as income-driven repayment and student loan forgiveness for certain people.
-Therefore, on balance, you may be better off going for the Grad PLUS loan even if the interest rates are higher on paper.

 The Bottom Line

 A Grad PLUS loan comes with a number of benefits, such as relatively-favorable interest rates, a range of consumer protections from the federal government, and the possibility of loan forgiveness.
 However, it can be difficult to meet the eligibility requirements, most notably the strict credit requirements.

 Additionally, the interest is higher than federal unsubsidized direct loans, and it could be risky to borrow the total cost of attendance for your course.
 Research all of your options before applying for a Grad PLUS loan and consider combining the loan with other methods of paying for college, such as a 529 savings plan.

 What is the max grad PLUS loan amount?

 There is no maximum dollar limit for Grad PLUS loan amounts.
 You can borrow up to the total cost of attendance for your course, less any federal financial aid you receive.
 For example, if your graduate course’s cost of attendance is $120,000, and you’re offered $35,000 in federal grants and scholarships, you’ll be eligible to borrow up to $85,000.